IAFPD Primary Certificate in Occupational and Organisational Stress Management

 The Primary Certificate in Stress Management is a module on the International Society for Coaching Psychology recognised Certificate in Stress Management and Performance Coaching programme.
 It forms part of the Association for Coaching Accredited Advanced Diploma in Coaching programme.
 It is a British Psychological Society Approved Course.

-This 2-day course also forms part of the ILM Approved Essential Management Development Programme, Foundation Coaching Development Programme and the Advanced Coaching Development programmes.
+This 2-day programme also forms part of the TILM Approved Development Programme.

 • To become knowledgeable about the nature of stress, its management and prevention